 Certain websites, like Polygon, go one step further and have pitching guides.
 While most of the info in guides such as this is tailored towards freelancers looking to write for the website, there’s still some useful stuff in there.

 For example, GamesIndustry.biz has a lot of information about the types of content they publish on their website.
 This gives you an insight into their audience, what kind of stories they’re interested in hearing, and where you can direct your emails.

 Outside of this, you can also pay for a subscription to certified PR platforms that hold contact information for journalists.
 The downside is that platforms such as these are costly and often have outdated information (game journalists tend to move around a lot!).

 Finally, you can always reach out to journalists and ask for addresses via Twitter.
 Just make sure you tell them why you’re contacting them and why you think the information you’d like to send them would be interesting to them.

 Oh, and one vital tip when it comes to media lists…

 NEVER BUY EMAIL ADDRESSES

-Just don’t do it, no matter how convincing the person selling you the media list might sound.
-You don’t know anything about the quality of information that’s in there or where they got it from.
+Don’t do it, no matter how convincing the person selling you the media list might sound, as you don’t know anything about the quality of the information or where they got it.

-The contacts in there might be outdated and from several years ago, or they could just be a bunch of random names that they’ve stolen off someone else.
+The contacts in there might be outdated and from several years ago, or they could just be a bunch of random names they’ve stolen from someone else.

-In most cases, a lot of these lists have been created from contacts related to exhibitions and conferences.
+In most cases, many of these lists have been created from contacts related to exhibitions and conferences.
 Sure, you’ll probably find the email addresses of some journalists on there, but these will often be addresses used for communication or attendance.

 That means they may be personal email addresses rather than personal ones.
-If you’re contacting them at a private address, there’s going to be some questions asked about how you got that contact information…
+If you’re contacting them via a private email address, there are going to be some questions asked about how you obtained that contact information.

-Besides, if you’re based in the UK and Europe, as those people haven’t given you consent to contact them, you’d be in breach of GDPR.
+Besides, if you’re based in the UK and Europe, these people haven’t given you consent to contact them and you’d be in breach of GDPR.